Charlestown, Fife

 Charlestown (also known as Charlestown-on-Forth) is a village in Fife, Scotland.
-It lies on the north shore of the Firth of Forth, around 1 mile west of Limekilns and 3 miles south-west of Dunfermline.
+It lies on the north shore of the Firth of Forth, south-east of Crombie and around 1 mile west of Limekilns, and 3 miles south-west of Dunfermline.
+The village is known for its historic 18th century lime kilns and its Georgian planned housing.

 History

 Charlestown was established in 1756 by Charles Bruce, 5th Earl of Elgin.
 The planned village is laid out in the shape of a letters C and E, for Charles Elgin.
 It was established as a harbour town for the shipment of coal mined on Lord Elgin's Fife estates, and for the production of lime.
 The harbour's outer basin was built around 1840.
 In 1887, on the occasion of Queen Victoria's Golden Jubilee, the Queen's Hall was built at the village centre, to designs by Robert Rowand Anderson.

 Shipbuilding was carried on at Charlestown in the 19th century, as well as ship-breaking.
 Some of the German Imperial Fleet were brought here from Scapa Flow after World War I to be broken up.